EduardoJL02/mayorEdad/README.md

 # MayorEdad
-A simple Android application that lets users enter an age and check whether the person is underage, of legal age, or exactly 18 years old.
+A simple Android application that lets users enter an age and check whether the person is underage, legal age, or exactly 18 years old.

 # Features